First-Year Seminars (80S and 89S)

 Composing Oneself: Stress, Identity, and Wellness (ALP, SS, EI, W)

 Interdisciplinary exploration of arts and science related to stress, identity, and wellness.
 The course adopts a multi-dimensional focus using science, theory, art, literature, and performance.
 Students use these approaches to understand structural causes of stress, their physiological effects, and how these stressors impact our identities and community ethics.
 Through text analysis and hands-on experience, students also explore how various arts of wellness, including yoga, mindfulness, and art therapies, impact stress, identity, and ethics.
 Course texts include literary and discourse theory, social science research, and neuroscience, as well as a variety of primary texts related to stress, identity, and/or wellness, including nonfiction, fiction, poetry, art, and performance.
 By the end of the course, students should be able to practice stress-reducing wellness strategies.
 Throughout the course, students keep a semester-long blog for in-depth reflection on their wellness practices; write a paper using theory and science research to analyze a primary text about stress, identity, and wellness; compose two critical reviews of a text, performance, or exhibit; and create a major written document (or equivalent) about stress, identity, and wellness in a particular context.
 Example topics for this major document or equivalent include identity and wellness on college campuses; failure, stress, and wellness; Buddhism and stress management; music, identity, and wellness; compassion and race; mindfulness and Wall Street; illness and art therapies; self-care in health professions.
 Course includes opportunities to visit relevant art exhibits, attend related performances, and engage in meaningful interactions with other students, staff, and faculty on campus working in associated areas of research and practice.
-(Note that this seminar has a select number of reserved seats for first-year students through this A&S 89S.)
+(Note that this seminar has a select number of reserved seats for first-year students through this A&S 89S.
+The Registrar has indicated that first-year students will be able to enroll directly in the course if any of these first-year seats are open at the time of July registration.
+The notes section on Dukehub, about adding oneself to the waitlist, is only applicable for non-first year students who are waiting to enroll in the course.)

 Instructors: Denise Comer and Christian Ferney